Edinburgh-Chemistry-Teaching/Data-driven-chemistry/README.md

 - Hannah Pollak (HP)
 - Rafal Szabla (RS)

-Authors are listed in alphabetical order; specific contributions by each author are found in the following: James Cumby (JC), Valentina Erastova (VE), Claire L. Hobday (CLH), and Antonia Mey (ASJSM) have been teaching this course at the University of Edinburgh since the academic year 2021/22.
-See below for their detailed contributions.
-Rafał Szabla (RS) taught one unit and created content for it in 2020/21, when the course was run in a shortened form as a replacement for physical chemistry laboratory practicals during the pandemic.
-Matteo T Degiacomi (MTD) shared materials, developed in 2018 for his course at Durham University aimed at chemistry research students from which material was adapted.
-He made some additional contributions beyond his original material.
+JC, VE, CLH, and ASJSM have been teaching this course at the University of Edinburgh since the academic year 2021/22.
+JJG and AP have been teaching assistants for the course.
+RS taught one unit and created content for it in 2020/21, when the course was run in a shortened form as a replacement for physical chemistry laboratory practicals during the pandemic.
+MTD shared and adapted materials developed in 2018 for his course at Durham University aimed at chemistry research students, and made some additional contributions.

+Specific contributions by each author are as follows.
-JC: Is the course organiser for the module taught at the University of Edinburgh and created the material for `Unit_01`, `Unit_10` and the helper_functions, gave feedback on other materials, and helped edit the manuscript.
+- JC: Created the material for `Unit_01`, `Unit_10` and the helper_functions, gave feedback on other materials, and helped edit the manuscript.
-MTD: Contributed material to `Unit_03`, `Unit_05`, `Unit_07` and `Unit_08`, and helped edit the manuscript.
+- MTD: Contributed material to `Unit_03`, `Unit_05`, `Unit_07` and `Unit_08`, and helped edit the manuscript.
-VE: Created material for `Unit_05` and `Unit_08`, contributed to `Unit_06`, and helped edit the manuscript.
+- VE: Created material for `Unit_05` and `Unit_08`, contributed to `Unit_06`, and helped edit the manuscript.
-JJG: Contributed material to `Unit_09`, and helped edit the manuscript.
+- JJG: Contributed material to `Unit_09`, and helped edit the manuscript.
-CLH: Created material for `Unit_03` and `Unit_04`, and helped edit the manuscript.
+- CLH: Created material for `Unit_03` and `Unit_04`, and helped edit the manuscript.
-ASJSM: Created material for `Unit_02`, `Unit_06`, `Unit_07`, and `Unit_09`, provided feedback and small contributions to most other units, and wrote the manuscript.
+- ASJSM: Created material for `Unit_02`, `Unit_06`, `Unit_07`, and `Unit_09`, provided feedback and small contributions to most other units, and wrote the manuscript.
-HP: Contributed material to `Unit_05` and  `Unit_08`, and helped edit the manuscript.
+- HP: Contributed material to `Unit_05` and  `Unit_08`, and helped edit the manuscript.
-RS: Created the material for molecular geometries forming part of `Unit_06` and gave feedback on the manuscript.
+- RS: Created the material for molecular geometries forming part of `Unit_06` and gave feedback on the manuscript.

 ## Acknowledgements